duleorlovic/blog/_posts/2016-05-17-send-and-receive-emails-in-rails.markdown

 Username and Password not accepted.
 Learn more
 ```

+**Note that google does not allow less secure app any more** https://support.google.com/accounts/answer/6010255
 You need to Allow less secure apps https://support.google.com/accounts/answer/6010255

 gmail send email as sometimes stops since google disable allow less secure app.